Mr. Rogers - AP Statistics Objectives

 Essential Question: What is the difference between preventing variability and preventing bias in a statistical study?

-2. Describe how a multistage sample design is used for preventing variability.
+3. Describe how a multistage sample design is used for preventing variability (p.
+219).
+These typically combine 2 or more sampling methods.

-3. Describe 4 ways to do a perfectly good job of sampling and still get worthless results (p.
-281).
+4. Describe 4 ways to do a perfectly good job of sampling and still get worthless results.
+W - RUN

 • Under coverage - Leaving groups out of the sample selection process.
 Homeless people are particularly difficult to reach since they typically have neither phone numbers or addresses.